aviatesk/XCompiler/README.md

 Here `CodeInstance` (holding a final result of Julia-level optimization) is stored with the associated `MethodInstance` key (which is the unit of inter-procedural Julia's inference/optimization), as Julia's native code generation pipeline does.

-Revise.jl is integrated with `XCompiler`'s global code cache.
+Revise.jl's automatic code update is also integrated with `XCompiler`'s global code cache.
 It means, `XCompiler` will invalidate all the global cache each time when Revise.jl updates `XCompiler`'s code, so that the next `enter_call` runs pipeline without influenced by the caches generated with the old code in anyway.

 ## TODO